NicholasMoser/Six-Patches-Of-Pain/README.md

 python3 six_patches_of_pain.py
 ```

+## Common Questions

+### It says I'm already on the latest version but I want to reinstall it

+Open the `data` folder, delete the file named `current_version`, and restart Six Patches of Pain.

 ## Legal

 This software is licensed under the GNU General Public License v3.0.

 The bundled xdelta for Windows is licensed under Apache Public License version 2.0.

-The icon for the application was created and is owned by [thedemonknight](https://www.deviantart.com/thedemonknight/art/Naruto-dojutsu-icon-pack-270461865)
+The icon for the application is owned by [thedemonknight](https://www.deviantart.com/thedemonknight/art/Naruto-dojutsu-icon-pack-270461865)